Oman’s Duqm port expands India’s range of maritime options: Report - www.lokmattimes.com

 Oman’s Duqm port expands India’s range of maritime options: Report

-New Delhi, Dec 27 Oman’s Duqm port expands India’s range of maritime options, beyond Iran's Chabahar, according to ...
+Washington, Dec 27 Oman’s Duqm port expands India’s range of maritime options, beyond Iran's Chabahar, according to a ...

 The port of Duqm lies outside the Strait of Hormuz.
-It saves India "diplomatic volatility, sanctions risk, and legal uncertainty" -- all seen with Chabahar port, The National Interest reported.
+It saves India "diplomatic volatility, sanctions risk, and legal uncertainty" -- all seen with Chabahar port, Washington-based media outlet The National Interest reported.

 The shift toward Duqm did not occur overnight.
 It has been shaped by "renewed sanctions enforcement, tighter compliance standards in global financial centres, and India’s determination to avoid over-reliance on any single port".